godotengine/godot-docs/getting_started/workflow/assets/import_process.rst

 Changing the import parameters of an asset in Godot (again, keep in mind import parameters are only present in non-native Godot resource types) is easy.
-Just select in the filesystem dock the relevant resource:
+Select the relevant resource in the filesystem dock:

 .. image:: img/asset_workflow1.png

-And, after adjusting the parameters, just press "Reimport".
+Then, after adjusting the parameters, press "Reimport".
 The parameters used will be only for this asset and will be used on future reimports.

 Changing import parameters of several assets at the same time is also